Is L2 Really Safe? The Critical Security Differences Between L1 and L2

 L1–L2 Security Architecture and the Native Rollup Debate

-As market volatility has increased, capital has been flowing back from EVM chains to Ethereum.
+As market volatility has picked up, a clear rotation is underway: capital is flowing back from EVM chains to the Ethereum mainnet (L1).
 According to Ethereum Daily, Ethereum recently recorded approximately $536M of inflows and $203M of outflows, resulting in a net inflow of $332.54M.
-A large portion of this came from major L2s such as Arbitrum, Base, and Ink, where significant funds moved back to Ethereum L1.
+A large portion of this came from major L2s such as Arbitrum, Base, and Ink, where significant funds have moved back to Ethereum L1.

 1) What it really means when we say “L1 secures L2”